-The CategoricalImputer() replaces missing data in categorical variables with an arbitrary value, like the string 'Missing' or by the most frequent category.
+Feature-engine's CategoricalImputer() can replace missing data in categorical variables with an arbitrary value, like the string 'Missing', or with the most frequent category.

-You can indicate which variables to impute passing the variable names in a list, or the imputer automatically finds and selects all variables of type object and categorical.
+You can impute a subset of the categorical variables by passing their names to CategoricalImputer() in a list.
+Alternatively, the categorical imputer automatically finds and imputes all variables of type object and categorical found in the training dataframe.

 Originally, we designed this imputer to work only with categorical variables.
-From version 1.1.0 we introduced the parameter ignore_format to allow the imputer to also impute numerical variables with this functionality.
-This is, because in some cases, variables that are by nature categorical, have numerical values.
+In version 1.1.0, we introduced the parameter ignore_format to allow the imputer to also impute numerical variables with this functionality.
+This is because, in some cases, variables that are by nature categorical have numerical values.